Same-sex marriage in Alaska: Hamby v. Parnell

 On October 13, the state asked the district court to issue a stay pending appeal, which was denied.
 On October 15, the Ninth Circuit Court of Appeals denied the state's request for an indefinite stay, granting instead a temporary stay until October 17 to allow Alaska to attempt to obtain a longer stay from the U.S. Supreme Court.
 The Supreme Court denied a stay and same-sex couples resumed obtaining marriage licenses following the dissolution of the Ninth Circuit's temporary stay on October 17.
 On October 22, the appellants asked the Ninth Circuit for an initial hearing en banc.
 This request was denied on November 18, when no circuit judge called for a vote on the motion within the time period set by circuit rules.
 On December 4, Attorney General Craig W. Richards was reported to be reviewing the case.
 Governor Bill Walker, who took office on December 1, said in a statement that he opposed spending on litigation with little chance of success.
 On February 9, 2015, the state asked the Ninth Circuit to stay proceedings pending action by the U.S. Supreme Court in Obergefell v.
 Hodges.
 The court did so on February 27.
-Following the ruling in Obergefell legalizing same-sex marriage nationwide in the United States on June 26, 2015, the Ninth Circuit accepted on July 1 a joint notice to dismiss the appeal, filed by the state and the plaintiffs.
+Following the ruling in Obergefell legalizing same-sex marriage nationwide in the United States on June 26, 2015, the Ninth Circuit accepted a joint notice to dismiss the appeal on July 1, filed by the state and the plaintiffs.

 Smith v.
 Dunleavy et al

 In 2019, Denali Nicole Smith filed suit in federal district court, alleging that the state was unlawfully enforcing statutes barring the recognition of same-sex marriages.
-Attorneys for Smith say that she was denied application for a state oil-wealth fund check, the Permanent Fund Dividend (PFD), because of her same-sex marriage.
+Attorneys for Smith said she had been denied application for a state oil-wealth fund check, the Permanent Fund Dividend (PFD), because of her same-sex marriage.
 The lawsuit named Governor Mike Dunleavy and Attorney General Kevin Clarkson as defendants.
 In response, Governor Dunleavy said that "despite recent media reports to the contrary, neither the State of Alaska nor the Department of Revenue have a policy of denying PFDs based on same-sex marital status.
 The State's policy is that the unconstitutional statute currently on the books is not enforced, and if an individual is eligible under all the lawful criteria, he or she will receive a PFD."
 Attorney General Clarkson similarly stated that Smith should be eligible for a PFD, and the Department of Law opened an investigation into the case.
 Nicole Smith settled with the state, and the case was dismissed with prejudice by Judge H. Russel Holland on April 15, 2021.